Skip to main content

 Interview updates

 Update interviews from a backlog of tasks.
-This involves coding in Docassemble, but no coding experience is necessary to join this team. we will teach you everything you need to get started and support you with regular check-ins.
+This involves coding in Docassemble, but no coding experience is necessary to join this team.
+We will teach you everything you need to get started and support you with regular check-ins.
 You just need to be willing to learn!

 Updating interviews is an ongoing project, and the updates team requires a long-term commitment.
 Volunteers should be able to commit at least 5–10 hours per month for at least 3 months.